softhausHQ/CircleBar/README.md

 # Usage
 1. Create a new `UITabBarController` in your storyboard or nib.

-2. Set the class of the `UITabBarController` to `SHTabBarController` in your Storyboard or nib.
+2. Set the class of the `UITabBarController` to `SHCircleController` in your Storyboard or nib.

-3. Set the class of the `UITabBar` of `SHTabBarController` to `SHTabBar` in your Storyboard or nib.
+3. Set the class of the `UITabBar` of `SHTabBarController` to `SHCircleBar` in your Storyboard or nib.

 4. Add a custom image icon and title for `UITabBarItem` of each child `UIViewContrroller`.